saifullahmsd/Fruits-Web/README.md

 ﻿# Online Meal site

-A simple and responsive fruit website built using **HTML** and **CSS**.
+A simple and responsive Online meal website built using **HTML** and **CSS**.
 This project showcases a clean UI layout that displays different fruits with a mobile-friendly design.

 # 🚀 Features

-- 🖼️ Attractive fruit images
+- 🖼️ Attractive Food images
 - 📱 Responsive layout for mobile and desktop
 - 💡 Clean HTML & CSS structure
 - 🌈 Colorful design